knative/docs/docs/install/any-kubernetes-cluster.md

 ```

 The multi-tenant GitHub source creates only one Knative service handling all
 GitHub sources in the cluster.
-This source does not support logging and tracing
+This source does not support logging or tracing
 configuration yet.

 To learn more about the Github source, try